You can claim R&D Tax Credits on travel and subsistence costs, but only in certain conditions. Here’s what you need to know.

 When she arrives, she buys a sandwich for breakfast and hails a cab to take her to the consultancy.
 She pays for both with her own money.

 The taxi costs £15, and the sandwich costs £5.

 Train ticket – Not claimable

-The ticket was paid for with the company card and so isn’t a reimbursed expense.
+The ticket was paid for with the company card, so it isn’t a reimbursed expense.